 Additionally, if you are into building your own system, you won’t start off with a case.
 In short, there are a few scenarios in which the case might not always be present.

-Installing the operating system, drivers, and other things are also tasks you might be able to complete without needing to have the computer’s parts nestled inside the case.
+Installing the operating system, drivers, and other things are also tasks you might be able to complete without needing to have the computer’s parts inside the case.

 The answer to this question might differ from one person to another.
 Some users might place less value on the case, and there are those who might go all out and get the absolute best sort of PC case that they possibly can.

-While there are several possible answers to the question, a PC case is fairly important to the smooth and continued operation.
+While there are several possible answers to the question, a PC case is fairly important to most desktop computers’ smooth and continued operation.

 The case surrounds the components that make up the heart and brain of your desktop PC.
 Along with the things that help your computer do what it needs to do, you have fans that blow air to keep those components cool when things get hot.
 As your computer works hard, some of its parts will heat up.

-The fans inside the case blow air that will circulate around and keep things cool.
-Further, a case will help to direct and contain that cool air so that the hot components can make the most of it.
+The fans inside the case blow air that will circulate and keep things cool.
+Furthermore, a case will help to direct and contain that cool air so that the hot components can make the most of it.

-If you happen to get cooler temps with the case open and the parts exposed, it usually means that the airflow is not set correctly.
+If you get cooler temps with the case open and the parts exposed, it usually means that the airflow is not set correctly.

 This is one of the most important aspects of any PC case.
 We’ve touched on this already, but your computer’s components are sensitive and need all the safety they can get.